Silverwolf90/game-of-life/README.md

 * Put arguments that act as function parameters first.
 Arguments should have data as last argument.

 Ideally (not required, context dependant-- use your discretion):
+  * Functions should be pure (you need a really good reason to not follow this one)
   * Function should be one expression.
-    * Don't use return
+Avoid return.
   * Avoid intermediate variables
   * Build functions from smaller functions
   * Curry your functions if they have more than argument.